ghostyzephyr/BSL-Awareness-Website/README.md

 # BSL-Awareness-Website

-This was a final project I did in my Multimedia & Digital Art class at Indiana University.
+This was a final project I did in my Multimedia & Digital Art class at Indiana University in the Fall of 2021.

 The purpose of this final was to create a multimedia project to educate others about a specific social topic.
 I chose to talk about Breed-Specific Legislations, in which are laws that ban specific breeds from specific areas.
 My goal was to 1.)
 De-stigmatize pitbulls and 2.) explain how breed-specific legislations aren't the answer when it comes to violent dog incidents.